Can I Store Pool Chemicals Outside? Safe Storage Guide

 Calcium Hypochlorite (Cal-Hypo)

 This granular chlorine is highly temperature-sensitive and can become unstable above 80°F. It also absorbs moisture readily, which can lead to dangerous reactions.
+WARNING: Calcium hypochlorite can cause fires or explosions when exposed to organic materials or excessive heat.
 Always store cal-hypo in cool, dry indoor conditions.

 Sodium Dichlor and Trichlor